How it all began

 Charity

 Over the years the Isis Lacemakers have raised many thousands of pounds for charity by holding raffles and tombolas.
-At each event we try to support a local and a national charity.

 The Isis Lacemakers today